andyngh/noHiC/README.md

 **Outputs**

-`nohic-clean.sh` will create four sub-directories inside the common output directory `CAMA-C-2.asm.bp.p_ctg.cleaning`.
-The output files in the subdirectories are as following.
+`nohic-clean.sh` creates four subdirectories within the common output directory `CAMA-C-2.asm.bp.p_ctg.cleaning`.
+The output files in these subdirectories are as follows.

 *1_adapter_content_check*